Longshore Workers Compensation Lawyer in Northern California

 Trusted by Injured Longshore and Harbor Workers

-For over 50 years, Weltin Law has helped workers secure the medical care and benefits they may be entitled to.
+For over 50 years, Weltin Law has helped injured workers understand medical care, benefits, and legal options.

 50+ Years of Experience